nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `add q/QUESTION a/ANSWER [c/CATEGORY] [r/RATING] [n/NOTE] [d/DIAGRAM] [t/TAG]...`

 * Refer to [common input fields](#Common-Input-fields) on what the different fields are and how to specify them.
+* After a new flashcard is added, all flashcards will be listed.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 If the category is not specified, the flashcard will have the <b>General</b> category.